Cork man remanded over alleged child porn offence in Co Kerry

 European Arrest Warrant had been generated from a bench warrant previously issued by Tralee Circuit Court.
 File photograph: Getty

-A bench warrant for his arrest was executed before a special sitting of Limerick Circuit Court.
+Daniel Connolly (39), of Ardnatrush, Glengarrif, Co Cork, was arrested in Budapest on December 11th last, on foot of the EAW, which had been generated from a bench warrant previously issued by Tralee Circuit Court.

-Daniel Connolly (39) of Ardnatrush, Glengarrif, Co Cork, was arrested in Budapest on Wednesday, December 11th.
-The warrant had been generated from a bench warrant previously issued by Tralee Circuit Court.
+He was extradited to Ireland last Friday, December 20th, and arrested by gardaí at Dublin Airport on the outstanding bench warrant, before being taken to Killarney garda station to be processed.

 Aidan Judge, state solicitor for Co Limerick, on behalf of the Director of Public Prosecutions, applied to have Mr Connolly remanded in custody to sittings of Tralee Circuit Court on February 11th, 2020.